ST-Brenda/AphidCV_YOLOv8/README.md

 **1.** Please, consider the "PAPER_AphidCV_Albu_Color2kBal_BS100.py" file, once already has the above settings defined in source code.

 **2.** To generate a model for each aphid species, you need to update the path where the images are located.
 In the source code, there is a "CHANGE HERE BEFORE EACH TRAINING" markup in the places where you need to change the path for each subset of the dataset, as well as the acronyms to define the folder and the names of the output documentation.
-For this training, consider the "Datasets_Config_AphidCV.zip" dataset, structured in subdirectories according to the AphidCV/TensorFlow specs.
+For this training, consider the "Datasets_Config_AphidCV.zip" dataset - [Google Drive Link](https://drive.google.com/drive/folders/14bBIODSyvKjsStbpIEqcByG2FXTRfeG2?usp=drive_link), structured in subdirectories according to the AphidCV/TensorFlow specs.

 **3.** After proceed these adjustments, simply run the Python script.